muhammad-salem/ariia/README.md

 - support HTTP and HTTPS.
 - support Header and Cookies
-- cross-Platform: support Linux, Unix, Windows and Mac OS.
+- cross-Platform: add support for Linux, Unix, Windows and MacOS.
 - parallel download, using segment.
 - saved setting every 1 second.
 - support Google Chrome with extension.